uhyo/my-load-data/README.md

 # my-load-data
-This is my module that loads files of a few format including JSON, YAML and plain JS.
+This is my module that loads files of a few format including JSON, YAML and plain JS for me.

 ## installation
 ```sh